6 Steps To Write A Concrete Poem In Few Minutes

 If not, it's time to make some changes.
 You might need to add more words in some areas or take some away in others.

-Try using different sizes of writing to help define the shape better.
 If parts of your shape aren't clear, you can draw a light outline around those areas.

 Keep adjusting until you're happy with how it looks.